 Getting Started with Blazor Stock Chart in Blazor Web App

-This section briefly explains about how to include Blazor Stock Chart component in your Blazor Web App using Visual Studio.
+This section briefly explains about how to include Blazor Stock Chart component in your Blazor Web App using Visual Studio, Visual Studio Code, and the .NET CLI.

 Prerequisites